What is erectile dysfunction?

 Most of the time, ED is caused by problems with blood flow to your penis or problems with the nerves to your penis.

-The most common causes of ED are:
+Common causes of ED are:

 Side effects from prostate surgery